yanwenwang24/yanwenwang24/README.md

 # 👋 Hi there, I'm Yanwen Wang

+- 💼 I'm excited to join New York University Abu Dhabi as a Post-Doctoral Associate at the Division of Social Science starting in September 2025.
-- 🎓 I'm a Ph.D. candidate in Sociology at the National University of Singapore.
+- 🎓 I received my Ph.D. in Sociology from the National University of Singapore.
 - 🔭 I study social stratification, family demography, and subjective well-being.
 - 🔍️ I'm committed to research transparency.
 - 🐈️ I have a lovely cat named Harvard.